-Please join the KCL Bar & Mooting Society in a Christmas celebration to raise money for the newly rebranded Bar Pro-Bono Unit, now known as Advocate.
+KCL Bar & Mooting Society held a Christmas celebration to raise money for the newly rebranded Bar Pro-Bono Unit, now known as Advocate.
 Each year this incredible charity provides legal representation for people when they are at their most vulnerable.
 We decided that we needed to not only celebrate all that they have done (in true Christmas style!) but also raise money for the charity so that they can continue this amazing work.

 An Evening with Judge Lafferty

 KCL Bar & Mooting Society were incredibly excited to host Judge Lafferty, the only blind judge in the country for the evening!